GoogleCloudPlatform/functions-framework-dotnet/docs/examples.md

 file in the examples directory](../examples/.gcloudignore) to avoid uploading already-built binaries.

-Note that the ability to set build environment variables is currently in beta.
+Note that the `GOOGLE_BUILDABLE` value is a path to the relevant project; in this case it just happens to be the name of the resulting assembly.

 ## LocalNuGetPackageFunction and LocalNuGetPackageCode